-- 1. Application -- One per AQP airline/training center - 2.
-Job Task Analysis One for each trainee type and one for each trainee type's instructor/evaluators - 3.
-Qualification Standards -- One for each trainee type (e.g., pilot, flight attendant, and dispatcher) and one for each trainee type's instructor/evaluators - 4.
-Instructional Systems Development Methodology -- One per AQP airline/training center - 5.
-Curriculum Outline -- One per curriculum/make, model, series, variant and instructor/evaluator - 6.
-Implementation and Operations Plan (I&O Plan) -- One per AQP airline/training center.
+- 1. Application One per AQP applicant. - 2.
+Job Task Analysis One for each trainee type and one for each trainee type's Instructor/Evaluators. - 3.
+Qualification Standards One for each trainee type (e.g., pilot, flight attendant (F/A), and aircraft dispatcher) and one for each trainee type's instructor/evaluators. - 4.
+Instructional Systems Development Methodology One per AQP applicant. - 5.
+Curriculum Outline One per curriculum/make, model, series, variant and instructor/evaluator. - 6.
+Implementation and Operations Plan (I&O Plan) One per AQP applicant.

-NOTE: Each of the above documents must remain current throughout the life of the AQP.
+Note: Each of the above documents must remain current throughout the life of the AQP.
 Each of the documents must be on a revision control process.